Practical Guide

 What winter actually requires

-Utah winters are real.
+Utah winters are intense.
 If you're commuting through any canyon regularly between November and April, here's what I'd tell anyone seriously considering the move.

 Perspective